I don’t need to remind you just how awesome WordPress is. You know this already.

 Thrive Leads forms – Another lead generation feature that allows you to add forms designed in Thrive Leads list building plugin, into your custom pages and opt-in pages.

 Comments – Finally we get to comments, and this is another recently added feature to the content builder plugin.
-You can currently integrate Facebook or Disqus comments into any page you want.
+You can currently integrate Facebook or Disqus comments right into any page you want.

-Other elements include inserting borderless content such as images and videos.
-Adding page sections with customisable backgrounds.
-Adding Thrive Post lists and Click To Call feature for business pages.
+- Adding Thrive Post lists and Click To Call feature for business pages.

-Getting Started With Thrive Content Builder
+Getting started with Thrive Content Builder

 Setting up this plugin is so easy, once you’ve purchased the plugin, you can access your licence key inside of your Thrive Themes account.
 See image below.